tomography/mpiarray/README.md

   * MpiArray can re-scatter with different axis/padding in a distributed manner
 * Only the un-padded data is used when data is re-distributed through scatter or gather (padding is discarded).
-* Data is always contiguous in memory
+* Data is always returned as contiguous in memory (input data may be noncontiguous)
 * An mpi4py comm object can be used to define which processes to use